peacefighter1996/OmegaValley/README.md

-Omega Valley is inspired by the Ashes of the Singularity map Gamma Draconis for [Beyond All Reason](https://www.beyondallreason.info)
+Omega Valley is inspired by the [Ashes of the Singularity](https://www.ashesofthesingularity.com) map [Gamma Draconis](https://wiki.ashesofthesingularity.com/index.php?title=File:Gamma_Draconis.png) for [Beyond All Reason](https://www.beyondallreason.info)

+Autored by peacefighter, with the help of Beherith and suggestion from IceXuick and GayDad.

 This map is made for drawing combat to the middle form both sides as a high yield of metal can be found in the mid section of the map.

-This map is autored by peacefighter, with the help of Beherith and suggestion from IceXuick and GayDad
+Requiring both teams to strive and conqueror the middle to achive victory.
+As leaving it to the enemy could give them a major metal advantage.

+---

 - SpringMap contains the file structure for zipping it as a .sd7 map file.
 - WM contains the world machine files.